msilucifer/react-data-grid/README.md

-# ReactPivot #
+# React Data Grid #

-ReactPivot is a data-grid component with pivot-table-like functionality for data display, filtering, and exploration.
+ReactDataGrid is a data-grid component with pivot-table-like functionality for data display, filtering, and exploration.
 Can be used without React.

 Demo: [http://davidguttman.github.io/react-pivot/](http://davidguttman.github.io/react-pivot/)